top of page

 Going back, when I was 16, I remember sitting in bed thinking about what I wanted to be when I grew up.
 I looked on my bookshelf and saw a manual for craniosacral therapy that was given to me by a neighbor who was a healthcare practitioner.
 The idea struck me.
 I want to be a holistic doctor!
 Why hadn't I seen it before?
 I loved all kinds of alternative healing modalities.
 That year, I became certified in reiki level 1.
 I also learned about crystal healing- a method that may seem more magical than scientific, but when you delve into it, you will find out all the ways which humans use crystals for their natural energetic properties.
 Think of Swiss watches, lasers, and how atoms are shifted around in quartz rocks to strike a fire for camping purposes.
 Most watches today use what is called 'quarts movement,' where the watch's battery sends electrical currents through the crystal component creating electricity within the crystal and creating 33 vibrations per second.
 This drives oscillating movement which powers the motor to move the watch hands.
 In terms of health, a crystal's vibrational energy mingles with our own, and we can manifest healing.
 I used crystal therapy to rekindle a broken family bond and find forgiveness.
 It was no small feat.

+In my last year of high school, I kept busy, applying to colleges that would get me on the path of becoming a naturopathic doctor (ND).
+I had gone through a lot of family troubles by then and was living with one of my parents in a trailer.
+I didn't let anything phase me.
+I actually first lived in the trailer at 15, then at 18, and for a third time at 21.
+I had the knee surgery at that point, and recovered in that trailer.
 Looking back on high school for a moment, a silver lining of all my struggles as a young person was that I won the True Grit Award during graduation.
 The principal had previously announced that there would be a surprise winner.
 It was a beautiful moment that made my struggles feel so vindicated.
 It was something I truly earned.
 Something funny was that I felt that I might win this, but during graduation, the announcer first accidentally said someone else's name for the award.
 I totally waited for them to hurriedly announce the right name.
 And they did!

 The day after graduating high school, I got my drivers license, and the day after that, I moved across the country by myself and began a Biology major.
 I felt that naturopathy (ND) was the path for me.
 Due to stress and life events, I was discouraged from this path and quit college for the first time after one year.
 I felt that the monotony and busy work sucked my creativity and soul dry.
 I also had little emotional support or peers because it is not a common field or one that people often know about.
 I needed guidance.
 I was without friends in a strange new world.
 I took a year off, actually thinking I would never go back.
 During that year, I completed massage therapy school, which I loved.
 I was still lonely and unhappy with life in general and moved back to my hometown.
 I got a job at a spa, but the clientele was sparse, even though the clients I had asked for me for years after I left.
 I then cooked and prepped food in my father's restaurant for the next year.
 I had the idea of studying for my bachelors in alternative medicine to use to get into grad school for my ND.
 I signed up and paid for online classes, and then quit almost immediately due to family and life events.
 I was so discouraged.
 I had wanted to be a naturopathic doctor, but with all of these struggles and lack of support in this obscure field, I let the notion go.
 I quit college for the second time.
 The year progressed, and I continued to work for my Dad.
 In my mind, college was dead and over.
 I learned a lot about life then.
 And about other people.
 I knew I didn't want to work in the restaurant biz forever, but had no other direction.
 So I waited for a sign.